Sunovion ditches once-rejected ADHD, binge eating program

 Sunovion, a subsidiary of Japanese pharma Sumitomo Dainippon, first filed dasotraline for approval in August 2017, for the treatment of ADHD in children, adolescents and adults.
 The filing was based on data from more than 2,500 people with ADHD, but the FDA decided that wasn’t enough.
 One year later, the agency rejected the application, saying it needed additional data to assess the efficacy and tolerability of the drug.

 The company followed up with a filing in moderate to severe binge eating disorder.
 The FDA accepted that application last July, with a target action date of May 14, 2020.
-But it looks like the end of the road for darsotraline as Sunovion is halting its development and prioritizing other pipeline prospects.
+But it looks like the end of the road for dasotraline as Sunovion is halting its development and prioritizing other pipeline prospects.

 RELATED: Intec flunks phase 3 Parkinson's test against Merck drug